Therealchainman/archive-cp/algorithms/binary_jumping.md

 query is O(logn)
 precompute is (nlogn)

+think can change this to O(1), cause bitwise or is idempotent

 ```py
 LOG = 14 # 200,000
 st = [[0] * n for _ in range(LOG)]